electricalwind/tools-utils/README.md

 ## Note

-As other part of the project, this module is coded in Kotlin 1.0.0 and use Speck as a testing framework
+This library is coded in Kotlin 1.0.3 and use Speck as a testing framework

-Matthieu Jimenez - 2016
+## Bug and feature request

+Use the [github issue](https://github.com/electricalwind/bvcg/issues) page to report bugs or ask for new features

+## Licence
+The tool is open source and release under apache 2 Licence.